kaoh/globalplatform/globalplatform/README.md

 make install
 ```

-It might be necessary to create a symlink to the correct library search directory, e.g. under Ubuntu 16.04 execute:
+It might be necessary to create a symlink to the correct library search directory, e.g. under Ubuntu 18.04 execute:

-    sudo ln -s /usr/local/lib/libglobalplatform.so.6 /usr/lib/i386-linux-gnu/libglobalplatform.so.6
+    sudo ln -s /usr/local/lib/libglobalplatform.so.6 /usr/lib/x86_64-linux-gnu/libglobalplatform.so.6

+Or include the `/usr/local/lib ` under `/etc/ld.so.conf.d/` and run `sudo ldconfig`

 ## FreeBSD